UncleSocks/Aspin/README.md

 - `-S` or `--SPECIALCHARS` :  Append special characters at the end of each word in your passphrase.
 Default value is False.
 - `-x` or `--SUBSTITUTION` :  Specify a character substitution using the '>' symbol between your old and new character (e.g., l>!).
 Default value is None.
 - `-w` or `--WORDLIST` : Specify the wordlist file location.
 Default is the tagalog.txt file.
+- `-wC` or `--WORDLISTCOMBINE` : Specify another wordlist file location to combine with the current chosen wordlist.
+Default is None.
 - `-i` or `--INTERACTIVE` : The program will ask for user inputs to generate the passphrase.
 Default value is False.

 ### Word Case Options